Ocean Ridge Treatment & Recovery

 Our medical, clinical, and counseling staffs on site are available 24/7.

 Addiction is a behavioral health disorder and it’s no one’s fault.
 However, it is treatable, and you can get help for it.
 Focusing on reinforcing your discussions around addiction from that viewpoint is important.
-You’ll also want to avoid saying things that insinuate other people matter for that.

 E.g., “What if they see you drunk like this”, “Let’s clean up all these bottles before your parents get here” or lying to friends and family.
 Instead, you should express concern for their health, for their wellbeing, and for their future.

 People with a substance use disorder can be temperamental, judgmental, and quick to start fights.
 They might try to use blame or avoidance to get out of discussions about substance abuse.
-It’s important for you that you try to avoid these conflicts.
+It’s important for you to try to avoid these conflicts.
 If your loved one isn’t being reasonable in the moment, restart the conversation after giving them time to cool off.
 If they bait you, try to avoid falling into the argument.
 That can be extremely difficult.
 Your loved one probably knows you more than well enough to be able to hurt you and they may do so deliberately just to avoid a discussion about substance abuse.
 At the same time, if you do fall into conflict, you’re letting yourself be manipulated by someone who’s primarily being controlled by an addiction.
 Avoiding that can allow you to maintain a reasonable conversation and actually talk to your loved one about things that matter.

 Your loved one might not be ready to go to rehab or to an outpatient treatment center.
 However, it’s important that you make it clear that you’re willing to help them get there, when they’re ready.
 That might involve significant planning and picking out a rehab facility in advance, figuring out transportation, and staging an intervention.
 It might also include simply letting your loved one know that you’ll plan something with them when they’re ready.
 In either case, ensuring that your loved one knows it’s your priority for them is important.